 - Place it on the area of your third eye to peep into the memories of past life.

-- Prepare howlite elixir and drink it an hour before you sleep to control an overreactive mind.
+- Prepare a howlite elixir and drink it an hour before you sleep to control an overreactive mind.

-How to cleanse Howlite
+How to Cleanse Howlite?

 It is important to keep your howlite stone clean.
-As the howlite stone attracts all negative vibrations from your body and your surroundings, it builds up a huge amount of negativity.
-Cleansing it means making it free from the accumulated negative energies, which is essential if you use or wear the stone regularly.
+As the stone attracts all negative vibrations from your body and your surroundings, it builds up a huge amount of negativity.
+Cleansing it means making it free from accumulated negative energies, which is essential if you use or wear the stone regularly.

 - Using Brown Rice: It may sound weird but this grain is capable of cleansing your howlite.
 Just add it to a glass bowl, put your stone on it, and let it remain in this state for up to 24 hours.
 Finally, throw the rice away.

 - Using Moonlight: The calming, white moonlight is compassionate, healing, fortunate, and lucky.
-All you have to do is put the stone safely on the roof, shelf of the window, portico, or a backyard where the moonlight falls directly upon the stone.
+All you have to do is put the stone safely on the roof, a shelf of the window, portico, or a backyard where the moonlight falls directly upon the stone.
 You can then use the stone the other day.

 - Using Soapy Water: Just make some soapy water and use it to rinse the stone.
 Then, rinse once again using normal water to remove all soapy residue.
 Finally, with a soft cloth, dry the stone.
-You can even use saltwater to discard the accumulated toxic energies.
+You can even use salt water to discard the accumulated toxic energies.
 In this case, just dip the stone in it for not over seven hours.

 The normal household dust has traces of quartz whose hardness level on the Moh’s scale is 7.5.
 This means it is more durable than howlite.
-It indicates that just wiping this dust from howlite can finally result in decreased polish and displeasing surface scratches.
+It indicates that just wiping this dust can finally result in decreased polish and displeasing surface scratches.

-Thus, it is wise not to put your howlite jewelry such that it gets exposed to home dust for months.
-As howlite is prone to scratching due to its soft nature, it is wise to remove it or its jewelry prior to cleaning, exercising, or performing any strenuous physical jobs like sports.
+Thus, it is wise not to put your howlite jewelry on such that it gets exposed to home dust for months.
+As it is prone to scratching due to its soft nature, it is wise to remove it or its jewelry prior to cleaning, exercising, or performing any strenuous physical jobs like sports.